The International (esports): Introduction of crowdfunding

-Expansion

-The tournament was expanded to 18 teams for The International 2017 onwards, an increase from the previous 16.
-The event in 2017 was also the last time it was held in Seattle, with every International since being hosted in a new country.
+In April 2015, Valve announced the introduction of the Dota Major Championships, a series of four annual tournaments, one for each season.
+The Fall, Winter and Spring Majors were sponsored by Valve but organized by third-party hosts at various international locations, while the Summer event was the International.
+This format was first implemented for the 2015–2016 season, featuring the Frankfurt Major, the Shanghai Major and the Manila Major, culminating in The International 2016.
+In the subsequent 2016–2017 season, the number of Major tournaments was reduced to three: the Boston Major, the Kiev Major and The International 2017.
+Starting with The International 2017, the total number of participating teams was increased from 16 to 18.

+Dota Pro Circuit

+For the 2017–2018 season, Valve introduced the Dota Pro Circuit, a series of tournaments awarding qualifying points.
+The eight teams with the highest point totals at the end of the season received direct invitations to The International 2018, while another ten teams qualified via regional qualifier tournaments.
+The circuit was implemented to provide more "clarity and transparency" in the selection process for direct invites.
+Over the course of the 2017–2018 season, the Dota Pro Circuit comprised nine Majors (excluding The International 2018) and 13 Minors.

 The International 2020 was the first International to skip a year, as it was postponed due to the COVID-19 pandemic.
 Ahead of the event, originally scheduled to be held in Stockholm, Sweden, the Swedish Sports Federation voted to deny recognition of esports as a sporting event, making it difficult for Valve to help international players to secure travel visas for participating there.
 Valve later rescheduled the event and rebranded it as The International 2021, which was held at the Arena Națională in Bucharest, Romania, in October 2021.
 It set a record for the largest prize pool of any single esports event at $40 million.

 The International 2022 increased to 20 teams and was held in Singapore in October 2022, where it was won by Tundra Esports.
 It was the first International to not surpass the previous one's prize pool at $18.9 million, the lowest since The International 2015.
+The International 2023 was hosted at Climate Pledge Arena in Seattle, which was built at the same site as KeyArena, and ran from October 27 to 29.
+In September, Valve had announced that the 2023 season would mark the end of the Dota Pro Circuit.